 In 2005, the activities of SBA Furniture Group companies were restructured and centralized by transferring the functions of raw material purchase and sale of products to a newly established company SBA Baldų Kompanija UAB.
 As a result of this restructuring, SBA Baldų Kompanija UAB took over the Company's non-group suppliers and customers.
-SBA Baldų Kompanija UAB purchases products from the Company and sells them to various clients on arm's length basis.
+SBA Baldų Kompanija UAB purchases products from the Company and sells them to various clients.

-During the year ended 31 December 2007, 98.6 per cent of the Company's total sales were made to its related party SBA Baldų Kompanija UAB (2006: 98.1 per cent).
+During the year ended 31 December 2008, 98.5 per cent of the Company's total sales were made to its related party SBA Baldų Kompanija UAB (2007: 98.6 per cent).

-In 2007, the Company's average number of employees was 652 (2006: 717).
+In 2008, the Company's average number of employees was 640 (2007: 652).